Projects & Theses

 Keywords

-Embedded Systems, PCB Design, Robotics, Biomechatronics, CAD, Medical Device Design, Biomedical Engineering, Electrical Engineering, Mechanical Engineering, Python, ROS, Surgery, Biomaterials, Biomedical Device Innovation
+Embedded Systems, PCB Design, Robotics, Biomechatronics, CAD, Medical Device Design, Biomedical Engineering, Electrical Engineering, Mechanical Engineering, Python, ROS, Surgery, Biomaterials, Biomedical Device Innovation, 3D Design

 Labels